-Trans electronic music pioneer Wendy Carlos appeared on the BBC dressed as a cis man.
-This is why
+Why trans electronic music pioneer Wendy Carlos appeared on the BBC disguised as a cis man

-Electronic music pioneer Wendy Carlos appeared on the BBC in 1970 disguised as a man, while still in the closet as a trans woman.
+Electronic music pioneer Wendy Carlos appeared on the BBC in 1970 disguised as a man, while still in the closet as a trans woman: and many people are confused about why she did it.

-On Monday (8 February), the BBC Archive Twitter account shared a clip of Carlos exactly 51 years ago demonstrating how to use the Moog Synthesizer, which she helped inventor and engineer Robert Moog to develop.
+The BBC Archive X account (formerly Twitter) regularly shares the clip of Carlos demonstrating how to use the Moog Synthesizer, which she helped inventor and engineer Robert Moog to develop.

-While many on social media were confused about whether her appearance was pre-transition, or whether she had been pushed by the BBC to dress as a man, Carlos actually voluntarily disguised herself as she wasn’t ready to come out.
+While many on social media were confused about whether her appearance was pre-transition, or whether she had been pushed by the BBC to dress as a man, the truth was actually that Carlos voluntarily disguised herself as she wasn’t ready to publicly come out as transgender.

 Wendy Carlos helped bring electronic music to the mainstream